d12frosted/elpa-mirror/gnu/logos-readme.txt

 4. Sample configuration
 5. Extra tweaks
 ..
 1. Center the buffer in its window
 ..
-2. Automatically reveal Org or Outline subtree
+2. Make EWW look like the rest of Emacs
 ..
-3. Recenter at the top upon page motion
+3. Automatically reveal Org or Outline subtree
 ..
-4. Use outlines and page breaks
+4. Recenter at the top upon page motion
 ..
+5. Use outlines and page breaks
-5. Leverage logos-focus-mode-extra-functions
+..
+6. Leverage logos-focus-mode-extra-functions
 .....
 1. Conditionally toggle org-indent-mode
+.....
+2. Disable menu-bar and tool-bar
+..
+7. Update fringe color on theme switch
 6. Acknowledgements
 7. GNU Free Documentation License
 8. Indices